seanssullivan/apytizer/README.md

 # apytizer

-A collection of wrappers for REST APIs built with Python.
+Implement wrappers for REST APIs quickly in Python.